esuminede/WebSite_for-endGame/README.md

 # WebSite_for-endGame
-This is a website project with Flask for me and my teammates' grauduation project.
+This is a website project with Flask for me and my teammates' graduation project.